oscar-franzen/oclust/README.md

    -x PW or MSA               Can be PW for pairwise alignments (based on Needleman-Wunsch)
                                or MSA for multiple sequence alignment (based on Infernal).
 [MSA]
-   -a complete, average or    The desired clustering algorithm. [complete]
+   -t local or cluster        If -x is PW, should it be parallelized by running it locally
-      single
+                               on multiple cores or by submitting jobs to a cluster. [local] -a complete, average or    The desired clustering algorithm. [complete] single
    -f [string]                Input fasta file.